 Former visiting scholar: Linda Oforka

 Linda is doing her PhD at the University of Lagos, in Nigeria.
 She visited the lab for about half of 2016.
 She came to delimit species in the Simulium damnosum complex, the black flies that transmit Onchocerciasis (River Blindness and various skin diseases) in West Africa.
 It was great having her with us, and we all miss her and wish her the best of luck!

 Future student: You?

-If you are interested in joining the Hardy Lab, shoot me an email (firstname.lastname@example.org).
-I am currently looking for a student or two to start in the Spring or Fall of 2017 — Especially students who are keen on studying the history of speciation in aphids, and the genetics of host-use adaptation in scale insects.
+If you are interested in joining the Hardy Lab, shoot me an email (email@example.com).
+I am currently looking for a student or two to start in the Spring of 2018 — Especially students who are keen on studying the history of speciation in aphids, and the genetics of host-use adaptation in scale insects.